 John Lennon enjoyed a close relationship with his Aunt Mimi, with whom he lived for most of his childhood, even though she could be highly dismissive of his musical ambitions, his girlfriends, and wives.

-She often told teenager, John: “The guitar's all right, but you'll never make a living out of it’’.
+right, but you'll never make a living out of it’’.

 Despite later losing touch with other family members, John kept in close contact and telephoned Aunt Mimi every week until his death in 1980.
 In the mid-1960s he bought her a waterside bungalow at Sandbanks, near Poole, where she lived until her death in 1991.
 Aunt Mimi’s house in Liverpool was later donated to the National Trust, and is now open to the public.